elastic/e2e-testing/QUICKSTART.md

 ## Adding a new test suite

+Let's walk through a quick example to see how to start working with the e2e-testing framework, adding a new test suite:
 ### Step 1 - Install test depedencies

 Godog and other test-related binaries will be installed in their supported versions when the project is first built, thanks to Go modules and Go build system.